 How to replace status update team meetings

-Have a collaboration hub that allows team members to give updates on their own time.
+Have a collaboration hub that allows team members to offer a status update on their own time.
 This might be a project management system or a chat tool (like the RingCentral app) where you can shoot team members a quick message to check in:

 Sending a message instead of having a meeting means your team doesn’t need to stop what they’re doing to tell you where they’re at.
-They can provide an update, ask questions, and even get quick feedback—or even schedule a meeting if it seems like you really do have a lot to talk about—without taking a chunk of time out of their day.
+They can provide an update, ask questions, and even get quick feedback—and schedule a new team meeting if it seems like you really do have a lot to talk about—without taking a chunk of time out of their day.

 Learn about other useful time management strategies.